rithmschool/react_curriculum/Unit-02/02-redux_intro.md

 ### Redux Dev Tools

-What having a single immutable state store allows us to do is some really awesome stuff like time travelling, hot module reloading and easier debugging.
+Having a single immutable state store allows us to do some really awesome stuff like time traveling, hot module reloading, and easier debugging.
 With redux, the only way we can change state is to fire off an action, which creates a new state so that we can always revert and see changes in state!
-You can get the chrome extention [here](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) and here is the code necessary to use the extention with a redux application (this is a sample store)
+You can get the Chrome extention [here](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en), and here is the code necessary to use the extention with a redux application (this is a sample store):

 ```js
 import { createStore, compose } from 'redux'